1) General information

 e) Articles in Polish or English (professional translation) are considered.

-f) All texts that meet high academic standards will be subject to a double-blind peer-review process (review form).
+f) All texts that meet high academic standards will be subject to a double-anonymized peer-review process (review form).

 g) Editorial Board reserves the right to make minor corrections to the text and shortcuts